 - If you have such things as Telemarketer Zapper or Privacy Director on your telephone lines, you may not receive the call.

 The ability to deliver a message is only as successful as the contact information we have for families.
-Please take the time to review and update all the information on the Student Information Sheet that goes home with your child the first week of school.
-When a CONNECT5 call is made for school delays or cancellations, we will be contacting the number listed in the first phone number for parents/guardians.
-Should we have the need to utilize CONNECT5 for an emergency, all phone numbers provided for parents/guardians will be contacted.
+Please take the time to review and update all the information on the Student Information form that is sent to families at the beginning of each school year.
 If this information changes at any time throughout the school year, or if you do not want to be part of this notification system, please let your child’s school know immediately.

 Elaine Pinckney, Superintendent